 Opened in November 2005, Hidden Valley Farms Bulk Food Store stocks spices, dried fruit, nuts and baking products.
 You can get eggs and home grown beef products.
 On Tuesdays and Wednesdays, you can purchase fresh made cinnamon rolls and bread.
 Fresh Made items vary on other days.
 You can order pies, bread and cookies.
 Contact: Mary Ann Brown 9100 Avon Road, Salineville, 43945

 Hours: Tues-Fri 10 am - 4 pm Sat 10 am - 2 pm

 Historic Downtown Carrollton

 Spend some time exploring downtown Carrollton's shopping.
 There are several antique shops, restaurants, arts and craft shops, toyshops, and old fashioned 5 & 10, a bakery, clothing and shoe stores, a farm market to buy deli items, enjoy lunch or buy home made products and home grown produce.
-Plan to spend the day exploring all hte historic buildings and homes within walking distance of the square or just sit on a bench and enjoy the relaxed atmosphere.
-Downtown Carrollton is 20 minutes or less from any of these attractions.
+Plan to spend the day exploring all the historic buildings and homes within walking distance of the square or just sit on a bench and enjoy the relaxed atmosphere.

 All your hunting needs!